Codeiology/ApertureTerminal/README.md

 `python3 GLaDOS.py`

+# Custom Commands

+Assuming that you did everything right and the ApertureTerminal file is in your desktop and nowhere else, you should be able to execute some custom commands! type `help` to get started!

 # To Undo

 If you have decided you have had enough Aperture terminal, you can do the following to undo everything: